 It has been proposed that pregnancy acts as a stressor on the heart during pregnancy, thus making the heart undergo a few changes, such as increased cardiac output, heart rate, and stroke volume.
-These changes typically begins in the second trimester to allow the growing fetus to adapt and deliver adequate nutrients.
-Early in pregnancy, plasma volume and the mass of red blood cells begins to expand.
-When the intravascular volume exceeds the cell mass, this results in dilutional anemia of pregnancy due to expansion in volume due to sodium and water retention.
+These changes typically begin in the second trimester to allow the growing fetus to adapt and deliver adequate nutrients.
+Early in pregnancy, plasma volume and the mass of red blood cells begin to expand.
+When the intravascular volume exceeds the cell mass, this results in dilutional anaemia of pregnancy due to expansion in volume due to sodium and water retention.
 Uteroplacental blood flow increases in normal pregnancy to allow for adequate blood supply of the intervillous spaces and promote fetal growth.
 There is a Trophoblastic invasion of the spiral arteries, which are replaced by fibrinoid material, transforming them into large, dilated blood vessels to increase blood flow to the placenta and fetus.
 It has been observed that preeclampsia and cardiovascular diseases share similar risk factors, such as advanced maternal age, obesity, dyslipidemia, diabetes mellitus, and endothelial damage, leading to a pro-inflammatory state.
 Pregnancy serves as a trigger and cardiovascular stressor that stimulates the development of cardiovascular disease.
 Some studies also claim that it helps to identify those who are at risk of developing cardiovascular disease later in life [36][37]

 A research study conducted among 15,000 women with Preeclampsia noted that most women had other comorbidities such as chronic hypertension, increased body mass index, and hypercholesterolemia [37].
-In multigravida with elevated blood pressure and Preeclampsia, it was observed that these risk factors increased the occurrence of disease.
+In multigravida with elevated blood pressure and Preeclampsia, it was observed that these risk factors increased the occurrence of the disease.
 Another study conducted in the Netherlands showed that women with pregnancy complicated by Preeclampsia had an increased prevalence of metabolic syndrome [38].
 Some clinical evidence has shown that some of these changes that occur as a result of Preeclampsia can eventually lead to long-term complications.
-A study of hospital records was investigated in six different states, and it was found that 535 patients had Peripartum cardiomyopathy, 29.3% had Preeclampsia, and 46.9% had hypertension [39][40].
+A study of hospital records was conducted in six different states, and it was found that 535 patients had Peripartum cardiomyopathy, 29.3% had Preeclampsia, and 46.9% had hypertension [39][40].

-The cardiovascular complication may be characterized by s3 heart sound and dyspnea on exertion.
+The cardiovascular complication may be characterised by an s3 heart sound and dyspnea on exertion.
 An echocardiogram reveals decreased ejection fraction, usually less than 45%, and left ventricular systolic dysfunction.
-This should not be confused with heart failure induced by pulmonary edema in which the ejection fraction is not affected despite sharing similar pathophysiology, which is diastolic dysfunction.
+This should not be confused with heart failure induced by pulmonary oedema in which the ejection fraction is not affected despite sharing similar pathophysiology, which is diastolic dysfunction.
 [41][42]

 Central nervous system complications

 According to the European Society of Cardiology (ESC), women diagnosed with Preeclampsia have an increased risk of developing stroke within ten years of delivery than those without Preeclampsia.
 The raised likelihood of neurologic disease in those with a history of Preeclampsia persisted throughout adulthood, with women over 50 years of age at double risk compared to their peers with no history [36].
 Hypertensive encephalopathy is caused by a sudden and sustained increase in blood pressure, often due to poorly controlled primary hypertension.
-This elevated blood pressure surpasses the brain's autoregulation capacity, leading to disruptions in the blood-brain barrier, interfering with cerebral perfusion and the development of brain edema (Fig 3).
+This elevated blood pressure surpasses the brain's autoregulation capacity, leading to disruptions in the blood-brain barrier, interfering with cerebral perfusion and the development of brain oedema (Fig. 3).
 Individuals with previously normal blood pressure may exhibit encephalopathy symptoms at levels as low as 160/100 mm Hg.
-Although hypertensive emergencies are rare, hypertensive encephalopathy accounts for 15% of cases and has contributed to increased hospitalizations in the U.S. between 2000 and 2011.
-Fig 3 shows the initial pathogenetic pathways associated with the loss of cerebral autoregulation due to severely elevated blood pressure ("breakthrough theory") or intense vasoconstriction in response to acute hypertension ("overregulation theory") [4].
+Although hypertensive emergencies are rare, hypertensive encephalopathy accounts for 15% of cases and has contributed to increased hospitalisations in the U.S. between 2000 and 2011.
+Figure 3 shows the initial pathogenetic pathways associated with the loss of cerebral autoregulation due to severely elevated blood pressure ("breakthrough theory") or intense vasoconstriction in response to acute hypertension ("overregulation theory") [4].